 When it comes to on-page elements, Lighthouse wants to ensure everyone can engage with your content.
 That means high-contrast text for the visually impaired and captioned videos for those with hearing or auditory processing challenges.

 As for background factors, HTML has a role to play.
-Alt text, title and heading tags, and buttons and links with accessible names are all audited as part of the accessibility test.
+Alt text, title and heading tags, and HTML language attributes are all audited as part of the accessibility test.
 While these elements are hidden for most site visitors, they are essential for those who use screen readers to access your site.

 Next up is the grab bag category of best practices.
 These are general dev items that don’t fit squarely into other areas.
-Things like relying on a deprecated API, using HTTP rather than HTTPS, and unsafe links to cross-origin destinations will all dock your score.
+Things like relying on a deprecated API or using HTTP rather than HTTPS will dock your score.

 When you think of general development, speed (beyond what you see in the performance category), and security, this is the audit where Google Lighthouse considers those factors.